rachelelle/rachelelle.github.io/_posts/2015-08-02-thredup-ps.markdown

     <li>How can we get coveted items first?</li>
 </ul>
 <br>
-We also further refined the idea of creating a Style Profile for every account in order to set Sizes and top 10 brands.
+We also further refined the idea of creating a Style Profile for every account in order to set Sizes and top 10 brands, based on the findings of a high percentage of users caring about their the brands they purchase and wanting to discover more items to similar brands.
 </section>

 <section>
 	<h1 class="section-title">Prototype v 1.0</h1>
-	View the first iteration <a href="http://share.framerjs.com/y2r6k8czd5k7/">here</a>.
+	I prototyped the <a href="http://share.framerjs.com/y2r6k8czd5k7/">first iteration</a> in FramerJS.
   <br>
   After my first user test, I gained a lot of helpful insights for improving the next iteration.
   <br>